 My hobbies include golf, fishing, and outdoor activities.
 I am an avid sports fan especially baseball where I have a baseball card collection of over 40,000 cards.
 I have always been active with my church beginning as an alter server as a youth and lector or usher as an adult.
 I have been a youth coach for numerous baseball, softball, and basketball teams.

-My wife, Kerry, and I will be celebrating our 25th anniversary in June 2017.
-We have three children; Shawn (22) is a business credit analyst for Fidelity State Bank and Trust in Topeka, KS, Jessica (21) is a Junior at Randall University in Moore, OK majoring in secondary math education and is the keeper for the college soccer team, and Danielle (16) is a Sophomore at Washburn Rural where she participates in power lifting and has been the team manager for the high school football and wrestling teams.
+My wife, Kerry, and I celebrated our 25th anniversary in June 2017.
+We have three children; Shawn (23) is a business credit analyst for Fidelity State Bank and Trust in Topeka, KS, Jessica (22) is a Senior at Randall University in Moore, OK majoring in secondary math education and is a member of the college soccer team, and Danielle (17) is a Junior at Washburn Rural where she is the editor or the school’s newspaper, participates in power lifting and track as well as head manager for the high school football and wrestling teams.

 Rotary International has been a significant part of my community involvement since first joining in 1991.
 As a member of six clubs, I have been on the board of directors on four, club secretary for two, and president for one.
 Rotary membership has allowed me to leverage the “make-up meetings” in order to attend numerous other area Rotary clubs.
 This has allowed me to meet key leaders in every community.
 In many cases, my attendance is so regular, they stopped introducing me as a guest.
 That familiarity has allowed me to keep a finger on the pulse of many communities within my service area.